 Our fellows are distinguished legal scholars, legal graduate students, and lawyers, all working to advance the Clinic's common aims and objectives!

-We do not currently have any fellows working with us for the 2021-2022 academic year.
-See below for those who have previously worked with us.
+We did not have any fellows working with us for the 2021-2022 academic year.

 Veronica Guido is a mixed Anishinaabe/Italian lawyer and writer.
 She is currently a research LLM at Osgoode Hall, researching Anishinaabe laws on land, rights and decision-making in comparison to the Canadian understanding of the duty to consult and accommodate.
 Her research won her the Canada-wide Canadian Energy Law Foundation Graduate Scholarship in Law.
 Veronica hopes her research will spark conversations on how to practically re-write the consultation process through Indigenous laws and constitutionalism.